1alessandro1/ZTE-MC7010/edl.md

 # This is a little guide to put an MC7010 into EDL mode on Linux (sorry guys, I hate Windows :-))

-Before mstarting, be sure you have [Bjoern Kerler's EDL tools](https://github.com/bkerler/edl) and sg3-utils already installed on your machine.
+Before starting, be sure you have [Bjoern Kerler's EDL tools](https://github.com/bkerler/edl) and sg3-utils already installed on your machine.

+Please use this [prog_firehose.mbn](/Loaders/prog_firehose.mbn) as loader to interact with the CPE.

-All commands must be run as ***root*** to avoid any issues with permissions.
+!!!
+All commands must be run as ***root*** to avoid any issues with permissions. !!!

 Connect the CPE to your PC using a USB-C cable, it's important to use the CPE's PoE adapter during all the procedure to avoid issues with boot.
 The following output (or similar) should be visible in `dmesg`: